A trip to the top of Shymbulak in summer

 Do you need a sim card for your trip to Kazakhstan?
 Relying on Wi-Fi when you are travelling can be hard.
 Making calls and staying in contact with whom you require is a top priority.
 Plan your trip out and order your sim before you leave home to stop any stress about travelling, data and calls.

-Shymbulak Ski Resort is a major Almaty attraction
+Shymbulak Ski Resort is a major Almaty attraction.

 The mountains around Almaty are jaw-dropping in their beauty.
-They rise up to over 4000 meters in places and are covered with snow all year round.
+They rise to over 4000 meters in places and are covered with snow all year round.
 It can be well over 30 degrees in Almaty, people in shorts and t-shirts, and the mountains close by are still covered in snow.
-For us, it was something we absolutely loved about visiting Almaty, and we spent a lot of time just staring at the mountains when we visited Shymbulak in summer.
+For us, it was something we loved about visiting Almaty, and we spent a lot of time just staring at the mountains when we visited Shymbulak in the summer.

-After 15 minutes of climbing through the valley with tree-covered mountains on either side, you arrive at Shymbulak resort area, station one.
+After 15 minutes of climbing through the valley with tree-covered mountains on either side, you arrive at the Shymbulak resort area, station one.
 Station one is where you find fresh mountain air, accommodation, restaurants, cafés and attractions.

 After a short break and without realising that there were even higher sections to visit, we hopped on the cable car again.
 Rising from 2200 to 2823 metres above sea level.
 The cable car ride is very deceiving!

-All along the mountain, you can see people hiking enjoying the amazing location and even thrill-seekers mountain biking Shymbulak.
+All along the mountain, you can see people hiking enjoying the fantastic location and even thrill-seekers mountain biking Shymbulak.
 At one stage we received a light dusting of snow.
 We spent around 30 minutes at that top just soaking in the location, it is simply wow, wow and more wow.

-Staying at Shymbulak Kazakhstan
+Staying at Shymbulak, Kazakhstan

 You can stay on the mountain for the nights at Shymbulak Hotel Resort.
-The hotel features both private rooms with ensuites and 6 person dorm rooms for people looking for a cheaper rate.
+The hotel features both private rooms with ensuites and 6-person dorm rooms for people looking for a cheaper rate.
 The resort features free Wi-Fi, a steam room, a sauna and an onsite restaurant.
-For more information and booking click here for Shymbulak Resort Hotel
+For more information and booking, click here for Shymbulak Resort Hotel.

 Bus: Bus №12 from the bus stops near the intersection of Dostyk district and Kurmangazy street every day from 7:00 to 20:00 (every 30 min) to Medeu base station.

-We hope this post from us here at Wyld Family Travel has inspired you to make a day trip to Shymbulak in summer when you visit Almaty city.
+We hope this post from us here at Wyld Family Travel has inspired you to make a day trip to Shymbulak in the summer when you visit Almaty city.

 More travel inspiration for your trip to Kazakhstan